gregorias/bookmarks.fish/README.md

 I was inspired by [Fishmarks][fishmarks].
 I created Bookmarks to fix some problems that I had with Fishmarks:

-* Live completion that recomputes suggestions on directory changes.
+* Bookmarks has live completion that recomputes suggestions on directory changes.
-* Less restrictions on bookmark names.
-Particularly allow hyphens.
+* Bookmarks has less restrictions on bookmark names.
+Particularly, it allows hyphens.
-* One central command with completions and help.
+* Bookmarks has one central command with completions and help.
+* Bookmarks is compatible with Fish plugin managers like [Fisher][fisher].
+* Bookmarks is compatible with [CLI Guidelines](https://clig.dev/).
+It provides `--plain` command versions where applicable.
-* No default aliases that take the prime single letter space that also conflicts with Fasd.
+* Bookmarks has no default aliases that take the prime single letter space that also conflict with Fasd.

 [Fish]: https://fishshell.com/
 [csvkit]: https://csvkit.readthedocs.io